cleverior/escrowescrow/README.md

 the same time, the arbiter can call one of two actions: `arbrefund` would send money back to Alice, or `arbenforce` would send money to Bob.

+Alice or Bob can call `cancel` action under the following conditions:

+* any time before the deposit is transferred, either party can cancel the deal;

+* Only Bob can cancel the deal after the tokens are deposited;

 ## Copyright and License